wirecloud-fiware/historymod/README.md

 ### Database Configuration

-This component need to store historical information on a database.
+This component need to store the historical information on a database.
 Currently, historymod only supports MySQL.

 Once installed mysql, you must create an empty database and populate it using the provided historymod.sql file. e.g.: